MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- ====================================================================== -->
-## Enable new Font Editor tool within the Styles Pane
+## Enable new font editor within the Styles Pane
 <!-- checkbox has no (?) link pointing to this anchor wording -->

 You can use the visual [Font Editor](../inspect-styles/edit-fonts.md) to edit fonts.
 Use it define fonts and font characteristics.
 The visual **Font Editor** helps you do the following: